 - 1. An is a statistical measure used to compare the average level of magnitude of a group of distinct but related variables in two or more situations. - 2.
-The index numbers are very useful device for measuring the average change in prices or any other characteristics like.....etc. - 3.
-Index number is often used to average a expressed in different units for different items of a group. - 4.
+The index numbers are very useful device for measuring the average change in prices or any other characteristics like......etc. - Index number is often used to average a expressed in different units for different items of a group. - 4.
 Price of eggs is expressed as - 5.
 Price index can be used to determine the and of average change in the prices for the group. - 6.
-The year from which comparisons are made is called theyear. - 7.
-The year under consideration for which the comparisons are to be computed is called theyear. - 9.
+The year from which comparisons are made is called theyear. - 8.
+While taking weighted average of price relatives, the are often taken as weights. - 9.
 Laspeyres's Index has an bias. - 10.
 Paasche's Index has a bias.